-- Identification The unique ID of the entity associated with the incident. - Alerts The number of unreviewed alerts the incident contains. - Highest score The highest risk score for any of the incident's unreviewed alerts. - Cumulative score The sum of all risk scores for all the incident's unreviewed alerts. - Last alert time The date and time of the most recently triggered alert. - Referred to The user/team assigned to review the incident (if any). - Viewing The user currently viewing the incident's review page (if any).
-If another user is viewing an incident, it is locked.
-To unlock an incident that another user is reviewing, click ★.
+- Identification The unique ID of the entity associated with the incident. - Alerts The number of unreviewed alerts the incident contains. - Highest score The highest risk score for any of the incident's unreviewed alerts. - Cumulative score The sum of all risk scores for all the incident's unreviewed alerts. - Scam Detect Score The scam score for the incident.